-WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following article contains images of deceased persons.
+Aboriginal and Torres Strait Islander readers are advised that the following article contains images and information of people who have passed.

 For this post we would first like to start with an acknowledgement.
 We at Yarn, acknowledge the Traditional Custodians of the land on which we work, the Yuggera and Turrbal peoples.
 We pay our respects to all Elders, past, present and emerging.